Simplifying Document Management System Implementation

 Have all teams using the system ensure the established structure is easily understood by all project members, since having a system that’s intuitive for team leaders guarantees team members can access and manage their files and documents efficiently.

 Implementing a document management system with integrated workflow capabilities creates a significant advantage for engineering-based companies, as engineers often are required to handle a multitude of review and approval processes.
-Creating high-quality automated workflows guarantees engineers have a complete understanding of their part in a workflow, leading to reductions in the amount of time it takes to handle a document.
+Creating a high-quality engineering workflow guarantees engineers have a complete understanding of their part in a workflow, leading to reductions in the amount of time it takes to handle a document.
 This not only simplifies tasks for workflow participants but can also increase productivity, resulting in a higher return on investment.

 Purge Outdated Documents

 Once you have developed an outline for your document management system, you should spend some time looking for the documents you don’t need.
 (One estimate is that up to 60 percent of all documents put into a new document management system are obsolete or unneeded.)
 A document management system is designed to reduce clutter, so you should remove unnecessary or unwanted documents from the equation.

 Teams may decide to add dated documents to a company archive or create a separate location within the document management system to store historical documents.
 Your organization may be legally required to keep some documents in the system, so you mustn’t delete any of the files until you have confirmation they are no longer needed and no one will need to access them in the future.